drshahizan/software-engineering/materials/module4/jiesheng4616/readme.md

 ## Glossary
 Fitness tracking - the process of monitoring physical activity, such as workouts and daily steps, to track progress towards fitness goals
 Wearable device - a device worn on the body, such as a fitness tracker or smartwatch, that monitors physical activity and other biometric data.
-## Contribution 🛠️
-Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.

 ## Requirement Engineering Process
 Here are the key steps in the requirement engineering process for a mobile app for fitness tracking: